liuhongwei990311/LVI-ObjSemantic/README.md

 # LVI-ObjSemantic
 A Real time LiDAR-Visual-Inertial object level semantic SLAM for Forest Environments

+# News
+Paper now available in ISPRS Journal of Photogrammetry and Remote Sensing DOI : 10.1016/j.isprsjprs.2024.11.013

 Our work is currently under reversion, and the dataset and code will be released after the paper is published.

 Here is the GIF of our project：